-Unfortunately, some parents decide to live in poverty in order to avoid child support or alimony payments.
+Our Maryland family law attorneys have experiences cases in which some parents voluntarily decide to live in poverty in order to avoid child support or alimony payments.
 Nevertheless, he or she is still obligated to pay child support.

 Under these circumstances, the parent’s support obligations will be calculated based on potential income, unless the parent is unable to work because of a physical or mental disability or is caring for a child under 2 years old and has joint responsibility with the other parent.